Spotlight: Robert Venturi and Denise Scott Brown

 Their architecture reflected these demands—for example, the Vanna Venturi House, which Robert Venturi designed for his mother in the early 1960s, loosely references traditional houses in both its external appearance and internal layout, with a hearth at the center of the design.
 In 1991, Robert Venturi was awarded the Pritzker Prize—something which has raised contention in recent years, as many believe that Denise Scott Brown deserved to share the award.
 In 2013, following Scott Brown's appearance at the AJ's Women in Architecture event, a petition was started demanding that the Pritzker rectify what many saw to be sexist treatment.

-In 2012, Robert Venturi officially retired due to old age and, under the helm of Scott Brown, the firm is now known as VSBA.
+In 2012, Robert Venturi officially retired due to old age while Scott Brown continues to publish and present the duo's work.
+The firm they founded is now known as VSBA, and continues under the helm of Daniel McCoubrey.

 See Robert Venturi and Denise Scott Brown's work featured on ArchDaily via the thumbnails below, and more coverage of the duo at the links below those: